ishswar/katacoda-scenarios/cka-etcd-backup/step1.md

 ## Install network

-As of now cluster is not ready (master node) - because it is waiting network to be add to cluster Lets installed [Canal](https://docs.projectcalico.org/getting-started/kubernetes/flannel/flannel) network to cluster
+As of now cluster is not ready (master node) - because it is waiting network (CNI) to be add to cluster Lets installed [Canal](https://docs.projectcalico.org/getting-started/kubernetes/flannel/flannel) CNI to cluster

 `
 curl https://docs.projectcalico.org/manifests/canal.yaml -O